MicrosoftDocs/windows-iotcore-docs/windows-iotcore/build-your-image/OSCustomizations.md

 One way is to license the UEFI, or pay a board manufacturer vendor to do so, and make changes directly to the UEFI source code.
-Alternatively, on devices whose UEFI implementation supports signed loadable UEFI drivers there is a sample here: https://github.com/Microsoft/MS_UEFI/tree/share/MsIoTSamples that shows how to build a driver that replaces the boot logo and supply a BGRT table to bootmgr so that windows leaves your logo in place.
+Alternatively, on devices whose UEFI implementation supports signed loadable UEFI drivers there is a sample here: https://github.com/Microsoft/MS_UEFI/tree/share/MsIoTSamples that shows how to build a driver that replaces the boot logo and supply a BGRT table to bootmgr so that the Windows boot process leaves your logo in place during boot instead of replacing it with the Windows logo.

 ### Enable Flight Signing